codecentric-oss/niceml/docs/index.md

 4. [Concept Overview](concepts.md)

-Quickly find what you're looking for depending on your use case by looking at the different pages.
+Quickly find what you're looking for depending on your use case by looking at the provided pages.